NuGet/Home/designs/PackageValidation/FileNameCaseSensitivity.md

 ## Open Questions

-Should this be an error that reuses the existing errors (NU5030 for licenses and NU5046 for icons) instead?
+None.

 ## Considerations

-It was considered to make the issue an error, but this would cause backward compatibility issues with packages which historically packed with no error.
+It was considered to make the issue a warning, but this would expose the user to a pit of failure.

+It was considered to make new error codes for this case, but was deemed unecessary.

-I considered that packing could silently update `PackageLicenseFile` to the correct value, but this behavior seems like it has the potential to be confusing.
+It was considered that packing could silently update `PackageLicenseFile` to the correct value, but this behavior seems like it has the potential to be confusing.

-I considered changing the behavior on Linux to use a case-insensitive string comparison as well in order to make these malformed packages packable there, but that seems unecessary to me.
+If this were to be a warning, it was considered changing the behavior on Linux to use a case-insensitive string comparison as well in order to make these malformed packages packable there, but that was deemed unecessary.
 (And it turns what is an error today into a warning.)

+It was considered that when the file was found but in a different directory that the hint could appear in that situation too, but this situation was deemed to be out of scope.

 ### References